Rising uncertainty amid tariff threats―what does it mean for Canadian investors?

 It's clear that the United States and Canada rely heavily on each other for economic prosperity, energy security, and regional stability.
 It’s why the two nations have often been described as the best of friends and the closest of allies.

-That said, the curious mind wants to know how a trade dispute between Canada and the United States might affect investment returns.
+That said, curious mind wants to know how a trade dispute between Canada and the United States might affect investment returns.

 Comparing then and now

 For much of the first two years of the first Trump administration (2016–2018), the U.S. equity market, as measured by the S&P 500 Index, fared well―until around the last quarter of 2018 trade disputes between the United States and China escalated.
-The index subsequently dropped nearly 20%, hitting a bottom on Christmas eve that year.
+The index subsequently dropped nearly 20%, hitting a bottom on Christmas Eve that year.

 The S&P 500 Index hit a bottom in Q4 2018 but recovered in 2019.